aaroncox/EpicMongo/README.md

 ---
 Create Requirements for specific fields on the Document Type.
 Listed below are examples of different options:

-- 'doc:Class_Name': (Optional) Forces the value of this field to be set to the specified Document Class when returned.
+- '*doc:Class_Name*': (Optional) Forces the value of this field to be set to the specified Document Class when returned.
-- 'ref:Class_Name': (Optional) Forces the value of this field to be set to the specified Document Class when returned and automatically causes the conversion into a DBRef.
+- '*ref:Class_Name*': (Optional) Forces the value of this field to be set to the specified Document Class when returned and automatically causes the conversion into a DBRef.
-- 'req': (Optional) Requires this field to be set in order to save.
+- '*req*': (Optional) Requires this field to be set in order to save.

 ```php
 <?php